Jmendes42/ROS2/turtlesimcatchthemall/src/README.md

 I also focused on the architecture and project design.
 Was able to use the CMakelists in a much simpler and clean way.
 So I dont need to have huge blocks of repeated code.
 This organiztion and management is more flexible and can even be used with CMake based IDE's such as clion.

+### The project

+This project consists of two main nodes:

+- TurtleControllerNode:
+  - This node controlls  the master turtle and is formed of three main pieces:

+    - CatchTurtleClient - Sends the request to remove the spawned turtles from the map  as soon as the master tuertle reaches their positions, and it's located on the TurtleInteractions module.

+    - TurtleInteractions - Manages all the interactions and comunications that TurtleController needs to have (client, publishers and subscribers).

+    - TurtleMoveCenter - Manages all the movement and coordinats related tasks such as calculating distances, the next move and the closest target.